huygnguyen04/Word2Walls/README.md

 ## 📝 License

 This project is released under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+Copyright (c) 2024 Huy Nguyen and Santiago Perez

 ## 🤝 Contributing